 As the world’s largest carbon emitter, China announced to achieve carbon neutrality by 2060 in response to tackling climate change.
 Carbon markets has been identified as a key component among a set of policy instruments to lowering the cost of reducing carbon emissions, driving technology innovation, and contributing to the achievement of China’s carbon peak and carbon neutrality goals.
-Building on its successful experience of piloting emissions trading scheme (ETS) in eight regions, China launched a national ETS in 2021 for the power sector covering 40% of its total carbon emissions.
-However, there is a lack of details on how China would achieve the ambitious neutrality target and what actions and policy support would be required to ensure a net-zero transition pathway.
+Building on its successful experience of piloting emissions trading system (ETS) in seven regions, China launched a national ETS in 2021 for the power sector covering 40% of its total carbon emissions.
+As a complement to the compliance market, China launched the China GHG Voluntary Emission Reduction Program (or China Certified Emission Reduction – CCER) in 2012 but have halted issuing credits since 2017 due to low trading volume and regulation issues.
+However, CCER is expected to restart in 2023 and play a significant role in achieving decarbonization targets and reducing costs in both domestic and global markets.
+CCER has been adopted as eligible credits by CORSIA, and can be potentially traded within China’s Belt and Road (B&R) regime and other international carbon markets.
+Additionally, China has been a major host country selling credits in the international voluntary carbon markets through projects developed under the developed to the Verified Carbon Standard (VCS) and Gold Standard.
+Despite these strategies and progress made, there is still a lack of details on how China would achieve the ambitious neutrality target and what actions and policy support would be required to ensure a net-zero transition pathway.
 [Add a few sentences on carbon crediting mechanism – CCER and engagement in VCM]

 The Climate Finance and Economics unit of the Climate Change Group (SCCFE) plans to compile a series of case studies to assess the role of carbon markets in supporting countries’ net zero strategies and to promote knowledge sharing at the global level.
 China was selected as the first case study given the fact that it is the world’s largest carbon emitter and hosts the world’s largest carbon market by emissions.
 This summary report was developed based on preliminary results from a research study conducted by the Tsinghua University, that documented the best practices from China and explored the role of carbon markets in contributing to China’s long term decarbonization goals – the 2060 carbon neutrality target.
 The analysis covers two key components:

-ETS [add definition]:
+ETS [add definition]: an ETS places a quantitative limit (a cap) on the amount of GHG emissions.
+Regulated entities are required to surrender one allowance for each unit of emissions for which they are responsible.

-Carbon crediting mechanism [add definition, noting both domestic and international are covered]:
+Carbon crediting mechanism [add definition, noting both domestic and international are covered]: Crediting mechanism issue emissions reduction units (credits) to eligible project activities to recognize quantified emissions reductions that are real, additional, permanent, and below a baseline scenario.
+Crediting mechanisms can be classified into three categories based on how credits are generated and the way the crediting mechanism is administered.
+In the case of China, both domestic and international crediting markets are discussed in the analysis.